This page describes best practices for designing Cloud Spanner schemas to avoid hotspots and for loading data into Cloud Spanner.

-Limiting the row size
+Limit the row size

 The size of a row should be less than 4 GB for best performance.
 The size of a row includes the top-level row and all of its interleaved child and index rows.
 Cloud Spanner typically creates a new split when an existing split reaches 4 GB, and Cloud Spanner can only split along top-level rows.
 If a row is larger than 4 GB, then write throughput might be affected.

-Designing interleaved tables to prevent hotspots
+Design interleaved tables to prevent hotspots

 Cloud Spanner can only create splits along top-level rows.
 Consider this example with three interleaved tables: